Eurovision Song Contest 2021: Impact of the COVID-19 pandemic

 On 7 May 2020, the Dutch authorities prohibited all mass gatherings in the country until a COVID-19 vaccine became available.
 The host broadcasters stated that they were assessing the decision and how it would impact the event.

-On 18 September 2020, the EBU released a summary of contingency scenarios for the contest in order for it to take place regardless of the circumstances, including:
+On 18 September 2020, the EBU released a summary of contingency scenarios for the contest in order for it to take place regardless of the pandemic situation, including: